bestbennybest123122213/benbestrepo/bull-bro-brain/MEMORY.md

 ### I. Meeting & Booking Flow
 - Lead agrees to call in principle: offer time slots to keep momentum
 - Lead commits to specific meeting (confirmed date, sent calendar link, said "let's book it"): hand off to Jan — "my business partner Jan (jan@3wrk.com) will send you the invite shortly"
-- Lead sends their own Calendly/booking link OR has Calendly in signature + responded positively: respond "Jan will book a time for us," escalate to Jan/Jaleel with link, Booked once confirmed
+- Lead sends their own Calendly/booking link OR has Calendly in signature + responded positively: respond "Jan will book a time for us.
+Talk soon." escalate to Jan/Jaleel with link, Booked once confirmed
+- When handing off to Jan for booking, always close with "Talk soon." before the signature.
+Example: "Hey Anil, campaigns typically range from $10k to $35k depending on scope and deliverables.
+My business partner Jan (jan@3wrk.com) will book a time on your calendar shortly.
+Talk soon.\n\nBest,\nImman | @itssimannn"
 - "Call me instead" / phone number only: Bull Bro can't call.
 Respond "Jan will give you a call," escalate with phone number, set to Meeting Request
 - Lead wants to reschedule: "No problem" + new time slots.
 No filler
 - Reschedule or deck/proposal requests on SmartLead: escalate to Jan/Jaleel — Jan handles from his own email